dezly-macauley/dezly-saga/software-engineering/sqlite/af-high-performance-sqlite/module-03-schema/14_flexible_types.md

 +-----------+
 ```

-The way this works is due to something called `affinity`
+The way this works is due to something called `type affinity`

-1. Column a is for integers, so that is the affinity.
+1. Column a is for integers, so `integer` is the type affinity.
 2. When you put a value into column a, SQLite will try to store that value
 as an integer.
 3. If it can't, it will store that value as another type to avoid data loss.